 That’s my ‘lost’ pocketknife up the top there.
 A Victorinox Pioneer.
 Or so I thought.

-We all will be familiar with some form of the SAK1.
-The red multifunction knives would boast every tool for every situation all in one ready to go unit.
-I watched MacGyver, wanted one, had several as a kid, lost them, wish I still had them now.
-As I grew older, I started to appreciated the stripped back versions.
+We all will be familiar with some form of the SAK ((Swiss Army Knife)).
+The red multifunction knives would boast every tool for every situation, all in one ready-to-go unit.
+I watched MacGyver, wanted one, had several as a kid, lost them, and wish I still had them now.
+As I grew older, I started to appreciate the stripped-back versions.
 I didn’t need a wood saw for most things, living in town.
-If I did – I had bigger, better, purpose made saws to serve that purpose.
+If I did – I had bigger, better, purpose-made saws to serve that purpose.

-I have had this knife for over close to eight years.
-Generally, if I am out and about this is in my pocket.
+I have had this knife for close to eight years.
+Generally, if I am out and about, this is in my pocket.
 It is a small, unassuming, inoffensive, classic pocket knife.
 Carrying enough to cover 99% of all the needs I have for a pocket tool.
-Four parts to it – a knife a reamer or punch, a can opener and bottle opener.
-Both the can and bottle opener also work as small flat blade screwdrivers.
+There are four parts to it – a knife, a reamer or punch, a can opener and a bottle opener.
+Both the can and bottle opener also work as small flat-blade screwdrivers.

 To lock or to not?

 For certain tasks, I still like the security of a locking blade.
-For for the vast majority of what I use it for on a daily basis – it doesn’t matter.
+For the vast majority of what I use it for daily – it doesn’t matter.

-It gets to the point where you are so used to having it in your pocket, that the day you realise it isn’t there things feel a little strange.
+It gets to the point where you are so used to having it in your pocket that the day you realise it isn’t there, things feel a little strange.
 As was the case recently when I noticed it had gone AWOL.
-After doing a thorough 4 check of all my pants, my dresser and normal EDC bags – I couldn’t find it.
+After doing a thorough ((even more thorough than normal)) check of all my pants, my dresser and normal EDC bags – I couldn’t find it.

 Pioneer – or is it?

-After a little pondering (about five minutes) I decided to order another one.
+After a little pondering (about five minutes), I ordered another one.
 But I couldn’t.
 As far as I was aware – I was looking for a Pioneer.
-Looking on the Victorinox site, the form that I wanted wasn’t available – the Pioneer had a key ring hole on it!
+Looking on the Victorinox site, the form that I wanted wasn’t available – the Pioneer had a keyring hole on it!

-I questioned the difference – and had pointed out to me that the Pioneer has always had the keyring hole.
+I questioned the difference – and had pointed out to me that the Pioneer has always had a keyring hole.
 But there have been occasional other versions that didn’t.

-I needed a new knife and figured I would learn to deal with it5.
-I ordered it and at the same time, picked up a RangerWood 55.
-I liked the look of the unit – not as a EDC knife, but as a potential bridge between the Pioneer and my hunting knives.
+I needed a new knife and figured I would learn to deal with it ((oh, the problems!)).
+I ordered it and, at the same time, picked up a RangerWood 55.
+I liked the unit’s look – not as an EDC knife, but as a potential bridge between the Pioneer and my hunting knives.
 A little bigger, with a locking blade and a wood saw (that was big enough to be useful).

 Research on variations

 While I waited for the knives to turn up, I did a little research into what exactly the differing Pioneer versions were.
-As it happened (as is always the way) my original knife turned up as well.
-So I had my original to compare to and research.
-Down the rabbit hole I went.
+As it happened (as is always the way), my original knife also turned up.
+So, I had my original to compare to and research.
+Down the rabbit hole, I went.

-Like any iconic designs – there is a massive online community based around the history and many variants of the SAK knife.
-I was soon reading forums and sites feeding me more a lot of interesting info.
+Like any iconic design – there is a massive online community based around the history and many variants of the SAK knife.
+I was soon reading forums and sites feeding me a lot of interesting info.